Relintai/pandemonium_engine_docs/usage/3d/spatial_material.md

 ----------------------------------

 Besides the parameters, what defines materials themselves are the colors, textures, and channels.
-Godot supports an extensive list of them.
+Pandemonium supports an extensive list of them.
 They are described in detail below:

 Albedo